 MA = demon, devil, evil

-The origin of the word FUKUMA is FUKUMADEN.
-The DEN symbol means “palace” or “castle” and FUKUMADEN makes the place where something evil is lurking around.
+The origin of the word Fukuma can be traced back to FUKUMADEN.
+DEN symbolizes “palace” or “castle”, so the whole word Fukumaden essentially depicts a place where something evil is lurking around.
+Quite apt for the ‘Malevolent Shrine’, don’t you think?

 MI = prefix used for showing respect